 - Find a local Family Physician in your town

 Cholera is an infection caused by bacteria (Vibrio cholerae) that look like curved rods when viewed under the microscope.
-The bacteria attach to the inside of the intestines and secrete a toxin.
-The cholera toxin can cause the cells in the intestines to pour out large amounts of fluid.
-In severe cases, the excess water loss leads to massive amounts of watery diarrhea that can contain cells from the body and bacteria.
+The bacteria attach to the lining of the intestines and secrete a toxin.
+The cholera toxin can causes the cells in the intestines to pour out life-threatening amounts of fluid.
+The excess water loss can lead to watery diarrhea, so severe that it is difficult to keep the body hydrated.
 The term "rice water" is often used to describe this diarrhea because of the appearance of small white flecks of mucus in liquid.

 Cholera spreads when human waste contaminates water and food.
 Because it takes high numbers of bacteria to cause infection, the contamination usually has to be quite significant.
 For example, in areas of poor sanitation, cholera can be spread when the drinking water supply is contaminated by feces from people who are sick.

 Cholera is most common in areas that have poor sanitation, with faulty sewage systems or contaminated drinking water.
 Asia, Africa, and Latin America have been affected for several decades.
 Cholera can be prevented by using proper sanitation and sewage treatment.
 Boiling, filtering, or chlorinating water can help to prevent the spread of cholera.
 Treatment is mainly oral rehydration with simple electrolyte solutions.
 There is no vaccine for cholera that is approved in the United States.
 Following food and water precautions is the first line of defense (see "What is safe to eat and drink while traveling?").

 What about diseases for which there is no vaccine or preventive medication?